fewrux/grrs/README.md

 ## How It Works

-1. The tool reads the command-line arguments to get the pattern and file path.
+1. <strong>grrs</strong> reads the command-line arguments to get the pattern and file path.
-2. It configures the logger based on the verbosity level specified in the command-line arguments.
+2. Configures the logger based on the verbosity level specified in the command-line arguments.
-3. The tool opens the file and creates a buffer reader to read the file line by line.
+3. Opens the file and creates a buffer reader to read the file line by line.
-4. It configures and displays a progress bar based on the size of the file.
+4. Configures and displays a progress bar based on the size of the file.
-5. The tool iterates over each line in the file, checking if the line contains the specified pattern.
+5. Iterates over each line in the file, checking if the line contains the specified pattern.
 6. If a line contains the pattern, it is displayed, and the line is written to the output file.
 7. If there is an error reading a line, a warning message is logged, and an error message is printed.
-8. The tool sleeps for a short duration after processing each line to allow the progress bar to update.
-9. Once all lines in the file have been processed, the elapsed time is logged, and the progress bar is finished.
+8. Once all lines in the file have been processed, the elapsed time is logged, and the progress bar is finished.
-10. The tool prints a message indicating the completion and the total elapsed time.
+9. Prints a message indicating the completion and the total elapsed time.

 That's it!
-You can now use the Rust grep-like CLI tool to search for patterns in files efficiently.
+You can now use the Rust <strong>grrs</strong> CLI tool to search for patterns in files efficiently.